AlexanderWinters/kknds_wiki/wiki/docs/development.md

 # Development
-Here, we will explore through tools that I use for software development.
+Here, we will explore through tools for software development.

 ## Python